-development and use of Passenger Name Record (PNR) systems.
+The International Civil Aviation Organization (ICAO).
+ICAO is a specialized UN agency . that promotes the development of international civil air navigation safety and security standards and fosters the planning and development of international air transport to ensure safe and orderly growth.
+The organization adopts standards and recommended practices across many areas, including air navigation, its infrastructure, flight inspection, prevention of unlawful interference, and facilitation of border crossing procedures for international civil aviation.
+In 2022, ICAO and the United Nations Office of Counterterrorism (UNOCT) signed an agreement to support implementation of the UN Global Counterterrorism Strategy and Security Council resolutions related to counterterrorism, aviation security, facilitation (identity and border control management), unmanned aircraft systems, and cybersecurity.
+The 2020 Council of ICAO approved amendments to Annex 9 of the Chicago Convention establishing new Standards and Recommended Practices (SARPs) regarding states' development and use of Passenger Name Record (PNR) systems.
 These SARPs are a direct response to UNSCR 2396 of 2017, which requires states to develop the capability to collect, process, and analyze PNR data, in furtherance of ICAO SARPs.
-UNSCR 2396 also requires states to ensure PNR data are used by and shared with all their competent national authorities, with full respect for human rights and fundamental freedoms for the purpose of preventing, detecting, and investigating terrorist offenses and related travel.
+UNSCR 2396 (2017) also requires states to ensure PNR data are used by and shared with all their competent national authorities, with full respect for human rights and fundamental freedoms for the purpose of preventing, detecting, and investigating terrorist offenses and related travel.
 The United States continues to seek to raise the profile of aviation security within the ICAO Secretariat, with the objective of parity between safety and security in ICAO.

-Financial Action Task Force (FATF).
-The FATF is an intergovernmental body that sets standards and promotes effective implementation of legal, regulatory, and operational measures to combat money laundering, terrorism financing, and proliferation financing.
-The FATF's efforts to improve understanding and compliance with global FATF standards are supported by FATF-style regional bodies around the world.
-In 2023, the FATF continued to address terrorist financing through ongoing work.
-This included regular, nonpublic updates to the FATF global network on the financing of ISIS and AQ and their affiliates, and the completion of a report on how terrorist organizations use crowdfunding techniques to raise money.
-FATF also revised and updated best practices for Recommendation 8, the standard related to the protection of non-profit organizations from misuse by terrorist financiers and other illicit actors.
+Financial Action Task Force (FATF): The FATF is an intergovernmental standard-setting body that promotes effective implementation of legal, regulatory, and operational measures to combat money laundering, terrorism financing, and proliferation financing.
+FATF's efforts to improve understanding and promulgate effective implementation of the global standards are extended by FATF-style regional bodies worldwide.
+In 2024, FATF continued to address terrorist financing through its ongoing work.
+This included regular, nonpublic updates to the FATF global network on the financing of ISIS, al-Qa'ida, and their affiliates, as well as updates on the emerging risks related to the use of virtual assets for terrorist financing.
+FATF also worked to enable its global network to support members in regulating and supervising virtual asset service providers for countering the financing of terrorism purposes.

-The Global Initiative to Combat Nuclear Terrorism (GICNT).
-The United States serves as co-chair of GICNT, a voluntary partnership of 89 nations and 6 international observer organizations.
-The GICNT's mission is to strengthen global capacity to prevent, detect, and respond to radiological and nuclear terrorism by conducting multilateral exercises and workshops that strengthen the plans, policies, procedures, and interoperability of partner nations.
-In February 2022, all official GICNT engagements were suspended after Russia's full-scale invasion of Ukraine.
-In the two years following the suspension, the United States and like-minded partners have continued to take forward initiatives developed as part of the GICNT and remain committed to international cooperation to counter R/N terrorism outside official GICNT channels.
+The Global Initiative to Combat Nuclear Terrorism (GICNT): The United States serves as co-chair of the GICNT, a voluntary partnership of 89 nations and 6 international observer organizations.
+The GICNT's mission is to strengthen global capacity to prevent, detect, and respond to radiological and nuclear (R/N) terrorism by conducting multilateral exercises and workshops that strengthen the plans, policies, procedures, and interoperability of partner nations.
+In 2022, the United States and Russia mutually decided to pause co-chair cooperation and suspend all official GICNT activities in light of the conflict in Ukraine.
+Following the suspension, the United States and like-minded partners continued to partner on multilateral exercises that counter threats posed by R/N terrorism outside of the official GICNT channels.